Pondidum/pondidum.github.io/_posts/2009-05-29-microcontrollers-for-menuitems.md

 End Class
 </pre>

 Finally we have the Manager class which stitches the whole lot together with a health dollop of Fluent Interfaces.
 We have a unique list of Commands (as I wrote this in VS2005, I just had to make a unique List class, rather than use a dictionary of CommmandItem and Null) and a sub class which provides the Fluent Interface to the manager.
-(IDisposeable parts have been trimmed out for brevity, itâ€™s just contains a loop that disposes all child objects).
+(IDisposeable parts have been trimmed out for brevity, it's just contains a loop that disposes all child objects).

 <pre class="prettyprint lang-vb">
 Public NotInheritable Class Manager(Of T)